Nyberg: Yale alum Brian Roach discusses career change from banking to nursing

 Roach graduated from the Yale School of Management with an MBA in ‘93 and now he’s back in the Yale Nurse Practitioner program at the School of Nursing.

-“I like helping people, and in the emergency department every day we have, I don’t know, I may have between 10 and 20 patients and they come in with a problem and many of them get discharged during my shift and they’re feeling better and it’s very rewarding, said Roach.”
+“I like helping people, and in the emergency department every day we have, I don’t know, I may have between 10 and 20 patients and they come in with a problem and many of them get discharged during my shift and they’re feeling better and it’s very rewarding,” Roach said.

 Roach shared that his only regret is that he did not make the career change sooner.
 He shared that for anyone who feels trapped in their career, that it is possible for them to make that change.

-“You know you take baby steps at first, like when I first had to go to nursing school I had to take some prerequisite science classes and I just did that at the local Community College… it costs next to nothing and the next thing you know I was applying to nursing schools,” shared Roach.
+“You know you take baby steps at first, like when I first had to go to nursing school I had to take some prerequisite science classes and I just did that at the local community college… it costs next to nothing and the next thing you know I was applying to nursing schools,” Roach said.